wing5wong/artisan-whs-static/source/_events/2024-03-21_boys-basketball-trials-25-27-march.md

 4.30-6.00pm Senior Boys

-Bring appropriate change of gear, shoes and a drink bottle
+Bring appropriate change of gear, shoes and a drink bottle.

+*Miss Martin*
+*Teacher in charge*